 I study people, technology, and the worlds they make.

-My latest book, Rest: Why You Get More Done When You Work Less, was published in 2016 by Basic Books.
-It’s available on Amazon, Barnes & Noble, or via your local bookstore through Indiebound.
-In the UK, it’s published by Penguin Books as part of their Penguin Life series.
-Rest is also available in Arabic, Czech, Dutch, German, Japanese, Korean, Portuguese, Spanish, and Turkish.
+My latest book, Rest: Why You Get More Done When You Work Less, will be out in paperback in mid-2018, with a new foreword by Arianna Huffington.
+Rest is available on Amazon, Barnes & Noble, or via your local bookstore through Indiebound.
+In the United States, it’s published by Basic Books; in the UK, it’s published by Penguin Books as part of their Penguin Life series.
+Rest is also available in Arabic, Chinese, Czech, Dutch, German, Japanese, Korean, Portuguese, Spanish, and Turkish.

 My previous book, The Distraction Addiction (Little, Brown & Co., 2013), was an argument for practicing “contemplative computing,” using information technologies to help us be more mindful, not distracted.
 It’s been translated into six languages, with an Arabic edition in the works.